-The GOES DCS is a communication relay system that uses the GOES transponder to relay transmission from data collection platforms (DCP) to NOAA processing and transmission facilities in Camp Spring and Suitland, MD.
-The data are sent to field sites via AFOS and RJE links.
-The primary NWS use of the GOES DCS is the collection of hydrometeorological and oceanic data; the DCS also is used for remote calibration of the DCP's.
-NOAA maintains 703 DCP's on data buoys, river-gauging sites, and remote observing sites, out of a total of 4,803 DCP's using the GOES DCS.
-The NWS uses about 75 percent of the 4,803 DCP's in river-stage and flood forecasting, collecting routine reports every 1 to 6 hours and special observations as needed.
+The GOES DCS is a communication relay system that uses the GOES transponder to relay transmission from data collection platforms (DCP) to NOAA processing and transmission facilities in Camp Springs and Suitland, MD.
+The data are sent to field offices via AFOS and remote job entry (RJE) links.
+The primary NWS use of the GOES DCS is the collection of hydrometeorological and oceanic data; the DCS also is used to determine the physical characteristics of the individual DCPs transmitting through the system (DAMS, Digital Automated Monitoring Systems).
+NOAA maintains 1,085 DCPs on data buoys, river-gauging sites, and remote observing sites, out of a total of 8,024 DCPs using the GOES DCS.
+The NWS uses about 75 per cent of the 8,024 DCPs in river-stage and flood forecasting, collecting routine reports every one to six hours and special observations as needed.
 The GOES DCS is also the most reliable communicator of weather observations over ocean areas from data buoys, offshore platforms and tide gauges.